I love High Park and would like to volunteer. How can I help?

 Can I bike in High Park?
 Are there cycling trails?

-You can bike in the park on roads and paved trails, but riding on dirt trails is not permitted; walk your bike instead.
-The soil on dirt trails is sensitive to compaction, and many of these trails are narrow, not leaving enough room for both cyclists and walkers.
+You can bike in the park on roads and paved (asphalt) trails.
+Riding on dirt trails or crushed stone trails is not permitted; walk your bike instead.
+The soil on dirt trails is sensitive to compaction and overuse, and many of these trails are narrow, not leaving enough room for both cyclists and walkers.

 Is it OK to go foraging in High Park?